 Muckaty Archiving Project

-Throughout 2015 Beyond Nuclear Initiative will be coordinating a project documenting the successful NT waste dump / Muckaty campaign.
+Beyond Nuclear Initiative is coordinating a project to document the successful NT waste dump / Muckaty campaign.
 This will involve collation of a digital archive and production of a hard copy resource.

 Click here to download the project information sheet, including ways to get involved.